jshttp/cookie/README.md

 has a limited character set (and must be a simple string), this function can be used to encode a value into a string suited for a cookie's value.

-The default function is the global `ecodeURIComponent`, which will encode a JavaScript string into UTF-8 byte sequences and then URL-encode any that fall outside of the cookie range.
+The default function is the global `encodeURIComponent`, which will encode a JavaScript string into UTF-8 byte sequences and then URL-encode any that fall outside of the cookie range.

 ##### expires